 News & Op-Eds, continued

-(For vintage article on current 'ownership', scroll down past end of editorial)
+(For a vintage article on the current 'ownership', scroll down past end of following editorial,

 (click here for beginning of editorial)

-Some of the writings here, while dated, done years before shutting bathhouse and new 'owners' showed true murky colors, still provide food for thought and are relevant in brainstorming any possible future of the Springs, beyond current abysmal stranglehold of place.
+Some of the writings here, while dated, done years before shutting the bathhouse and the new 'owners' showed their true murky colors, still provide food for thought.
+They are relevant in envisioning and brainstorming a positive future for the Springs -- beyond the current abysmal stranglehold of place.

-As a result of inappropriate 'ownership' changes of Stewart Mineral springs operation, critically including forbidding mindful nudity in course of spa outside private tub, the health and freedom-minded lifestyles of untold hundreds of locals and regionals thousands more on the national and global level have been sorely compromised for years now.
+As a result of the shockingly inappropriate 'ownership' changes in Stewart Mineral springs operation, critically including forbidding mindful nudity in the course of one's spa outside the private tub, the health and freedom-minded lifestyles of untold hundreds of locals and regionals and thousands more on the national and global levels have been sorely compromised for years now.

-Many repeat visitors from far beyond area and overseas, some only familiar with Stewart's -- over time website's been viewed by Chinese, Czechs, Spaniards, Japanese, Canadians, Russians, Germans, British and French -- were no doubt also stunned and dismayed.
-They'd now nowhere to go to enjoy their accustomed bohemian Euro-style spa resort experience while touring U.S.'s West Coast.
-(Harbin re-opened, but some had always preferred Stewart's more intimate scale, setting, and lack of former's Bay-Area influenced, sometimes bold and lascivious air.
+Many repeat visitors from far beyond the area and overseas, some only familiar with Stewart's -- over time, this website's been viewed by Chinese, Czechs, Spaniards, Japanese, Canadians, Russians, Germans, British and French -- were no doubt stunned and dismayed.
+They'd nowhere to go to enjoy their accustomed quasi-bohemian, Euro-style spa resort experience while touring U.S.'s West Coast.
+(Harbin re-opened, but some always preferred Stewart's more intimate scale, setting, and general lack of the former's Bay-Area influenced, sometimes bold and lascivious air.

-Of course such radical body freedom was only one component of the Stewart Springs experience.
+Of course, such radical body freedom was only one component of the Stewart Springs experience.
 But it was a vital one.
-Some might even say it served as the linchpin that, for all open-minded, free-spirited visitors, enhanced all others -- like the place's spectacular depth in nature, healing waters, rare vortex energy, historic rustic ambiance -- to a profound, almost supernatural level.
+Some might even say it served as the linchpin.
+One that, for all open-minded, free-spirited visitors, enhanced all the others -- like the place's spectacular depth in nature, healing waters, rare vortex energy, historic rustic ambiance -- to a profound, almost supernatural level.

-Some (like writer) first gave them the benefit of the doubt, thinking the new absentee stewards (yes, a grievous oxymoron) were not intentionally trying to alienate customer base but were simply clueless, unaware how such an action would spark a firestorm of adverse reaction from the sea of then-faithful supporters.
+Some (like writer) first gave them the benefit of the doubt, thinking the new absentee stewards (yes, an absurd oxymoron) were not intentionally trying to alienate customer base, but were simply clueless, unaware how such an action would spark a firestorm of adverse reaction from the sea of faithful supporters.

-During their dubious course of management, doggedly intent trying to convert place to suit their own super-structured, buttoned-down, quasi-new-age shtick, the thinking might've been that being in seller's market business would naturally continue to thrive by tapping a boundless mainstream/upscale market.
-And it would grow despite -- or even because of -- the radical shift in operation...which, after all, was (from their possibly skewered viewpoint) only upsetting a few low-spending, kinky locals.
-Ones that, truth be told, they no longer necessarily wanted as patrons.
+During their dubious course of management, doggedly intent in trying to convert the place to suit their own super-structured, buttoned-down, quasi-new-age shtick, the thinking might've been that, being in a seller's market business, they would naturally continue to thrive, tapping a boundless mainstream/upscale market.
+And it would grow despite -- or even because of such a radical shift in operation...which, after all, was (from their possible viewpoint) only upsetting a few low-spending, kinky locals.
+Ones that, truth be told, were no longer wanted as patrons.

-If more upscale or mainstream client base never manifests -- seems impossible since rash call to end spa and massage service -- new 'owners' might find indeed themselves between a rock and a hard place.
+If a more upscale or mainstream client base never manifests -- it seems trey unlikely since the rash call to end spa and massage service -- the new 'owners' might indeed find themselves between the proverbial rock and a hard place.

-For while they'd gotten rid of the once-loyal bohemian support base they hadn't attracted enough visitors of other persuasions...maybe, assuming wanting to go essentially private, not even enough gung-ho on Pneuma's convoluted formula for achieving enlightenment through long pricey workshops, retreats and two-year certification programs, or select outside group willing to accept new strict, limited scene and drink the kool-aid.
+For while they had gotten rid of the once-loyal bohemian support base, they hadn't attracted enough visitors of other persuasions...maybe, assuming wanting to go essentially private, not even enough gung-ho on Pneuma's convoluted formula for achieving enlightenment through long pricey workshops, retreats and two-year certification programs, or enough select outside group willing to accept their strict, limited scene and drink the kool-aid.

-And even in the trey unlikely event they ever DO gain viable traction despite shuttering bathhouse and closing down the historic heart and soul of the place, one salient fact would forever dog outfit: a new customer base -- or exclusive private use, even -- built over the intentional destruction of long-established, free-spirited popular culture would forever brand the outfit for their reckless, spirit-crushing usurpation of a globally popular establishment.
+And even in the unlikely event they ever DO gain viable traction, despite shuttering bathhouse and closing down the historic heart and soul of the place, one salient fact would forever dog the outfit: a new customer base -- or exclusive private use, even -- built over the intentional destruction of long-established, free-spirited popular culture would forever brand the outfit negatively for their reckless, spirit-crushing usurpation of the globally popular establishment.

-Every day would serve as a tragic reminder of 'owners'' shocking betrayal of place's one-time long-nurtured, cooperative, unassuming air.
-It'd be more than a tad self-defeating (and detached from reality) to advance outfit's purported overarching aim to raise global consciousness over the very ruins of the place's long-established and beloved healing and rejuvenating culture.
+Every day would serve as a tragic reminder of the outfit's shocking betrayal of place's one-time long-nurtured, cooperative air.
+It'd be more than a tad self-defeating (and detached from reality) to advance its purported overarching aim, to raise global consciousness, over the very ruins of the place's long-established and beloved earth-friendly healing and rejuvenating culture.

-Maybe, too, thinking was there might be a riot if day visitors long accustomed to nudity option were one sultry 90-degree day abruptly told, "Sorry, you've gotta cover up now.
+Maybe, too, the thinking was there might be a riot if day visitors, long accustomed to the nudity option, were, on one sultry 90-degree day, abruptly told, "Sorry, you've gotta cover up now.
 No more nudity for you.
-We appreciate your understanding and cooperation.
+Please cover up; don't make this awkward for us.
+We'll appreciate your understanding and cooperation.
 Tell your friends!"

 Yeah, that would've worked.

-Easier to spring it when it was too cold for going bare outdoors for any but all the bravehearts making accustomed heroic icy plunges into the freezing creek waters.
+Easier to spring it when it was too cold for going bare outdoors for any but all the bravehearts long accustomed to making accustomed heroic icy plunges in the freezing creek waters.

-They couldn't be persuaded to allow even one clothing-optional day a week to accommodate the legion of more freespirited long-term fans -- local, national, and international -- who'd so long supported and revered the place and far preferred enjoying it au natural...or were at least okay with it, so long as the body-liberated scene was kept on the chill side.
+They couldn't be persuaded to allow even a clothing-optional one day a week for the legion of more freespirited long-term fans -- local, national, and international -- who'd long supported and revered the place and far preferred enjoying it au natural...or were at least okay with it so long as the body-liberated scene was kept on the chill side.

-However it came down, it's profoundly sad...and more than a tad ironic, in light of Pneuma's transpersonal psychology branch having historic roots in human potential movement that included nude group-therapy workshops in the late 1960s, held in such places as Esalan at Big Sur, CA (practice made a feature story in Life magazine).
+However it came down, it's all so sad...and more than a tad ironic in light of Pneuma's transpersonal psychology branch having historic roots in the human potential movement, which had, quite prominently, included guided nude group-therapy workshops in the late 1960s, held in such places as Esalan, at Big Sur, California.

 Getting renewed in